aeris-consulting/http-to-kafka/README.md

 The response contains a session cookie to be reused in further requests to push data.

+### Stateless workflow

+When using session is not desired or possible, you can also send the credentials as basic authentication header to each sent request.

 ### Push data

-Post a request to the endpoint /data with any kind of payload.
-Do not forget to add the session cookie to pass through the security filter.
+Post a request to the endpoint `/data` with any kind of payload.
+Do not forget to add the session cookie or the basic authentication header to pass through the security filter.

-If you want to set a key on the message published to Kafka, you can set the HTTP header "message-key".
+If you want to set a key on the message published to Kafka, you can set the HTTP header `message-key`.

+To specify the destination topic instead of using the configured default, use the URL `/data/my-own-topic` where `my-own-topic` is the name of the topic when the payload is to be sent.

 ### Close the session

-Execute a Delete request to the endpoint /logout to invalidate the session.
+Execute a DELETE request to the endpoint `/session` to invalidate the session.

+### Roadmap

+1. Improve logging
+1. Save the HTTP header `Content-Type` as header of the produced Kafka message.
+1. Support OAuth2 authentication.
+1. Support other messaging platform.